ThonteShila/DJango/Readme.txt

+To add the path of your pip installation to your PATH variable, you can use the Control Panel or the setx command.
+For example: setx PATH "%PATH%;C:\Python34\Scripts"

-py --version = dispalys python version (py or python) pip install virtualenvwrapper-win = create saperate envronment wrapper space (only first time) py -m venv myenv = create new virtual envronment myenv\Scripts\activate = activate and gointo created envronment pip install django = install django django-admin --version = see version
+py --version = dispalys python version (py or python) pip install virtualenvwrapper-win = create saperate envronment wrapper space (only first time)

+py -m venv myenv = create new virtual envronment or python -m virtualenv myenv

+myenv\Scripts\activate = activate and gointo created envronment pip install django = install django django-admin --version = see version